drupal-code-builder/drupal-code-builder/README.md

 ## What Drupal Code Builder can do

-Module builder can generate the following for a module:
+Drupal Code Builder can generate the following for a module:
 - code files, containing hook implementations
 - info file (.info.yml on Drupal 8)
 - README file